matiassanchez12/matiassanchez12/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Zink in tech Project
-- 🌱 I’m currently learning Sass, Jest and Node.js,
+- 🌱 I’m currently learning: Sass, .net and Node.js,
-- 📚 Upcoming technologies to learn .net and Angular
+- 📚 Upcoming technologies to learn: Angular
 - 🎧 Music techno and movies lover